jdmonin/JSettlers2/doc/Readme.developer.md

 This project is designed to build with gradle 5.6 or higher, or from within an IDE like eclipse.
 Gradle builds output to `build/libs/`.

+To quickly run the client and server, in the Package Explorer pane:

+- Expand package soc.server, find `SOCServer`, right-click, run as Java Application
+- Expand soc.client, find `SOCPlayerClient`, right-click, run as Java Application
+- Click "Connect to a Server", take defaults, click Connect
+- Enter a nickname, click New Game, enter a new game, create the game
+- Should be able to sit down and start the game

 If not using an IDE like eclipse, check the `build.gradle` file.
 There may be build variables you may want to change locally.
 These can be changed by